Metres of Roman comedy: Iambic senarius

 However, the various anceps syllables in the line are not equal.
 The following table shows the percentage of anceps positions in the iambic senarius which are short, long, or resolved.
 It is based on a count by J. J. Schlicher of the 533 iambic senarius lines in Plautus's Trinummus.
 As can be seen, apart from the 11th element, which is compulsorily short, a single short syllable is most commonly found in the 3rd and 7th positions in the line, i.e. the positions which are always short in Greek.
 The 9th element is the anceps position least likely to be represented by a single short syllable.

 Resolution of an anceps element into two short syllables is most common in the 1st element of an iambic senarius line, very rare in the 5th.

 Another feature that can be seen on this table is that the anceps elements in middle of the line (positions 3, 5, and 7) tend to be unaccented.
 Because of Meyer's law, it is rare for positions 3 or 7 to be accented unless they are short.

 In most (but not all) iambic senarii there is a word-break or caesura after the 5th element, corresponding to the dieresis after the 8th element in the trochaic septenarius.
 However, as can be seen from the examples below, there is often no break in the sense at this point.
 One result of this caesura is that the fourth element of the line usually coincides with the word-accent, while the third is unaccented.

 In lines where there is no caesura after the fifth element there is one after the seventh (often combined with one after the 3rd element).
 An example is the fourth line of the Terence example below.

-The iambic senarius is often used for exposition and explaining a stuation, for example in the prologue of almost every play, such as Plautus's Amphitruo:
+The iambic senarius is often used for exposition and explaining a situation, for example in the prologue of almost every play, such as Plautus's Amphitruo: